FFIG/ffig/README.md

 equivalent classes in other languages (primarily Python for now) and binds them to the C++ implementation.

+# Setup (Docker)

+To run an interactive demo using Jupyter Notebook and Docker:

+`docker run -d -p 8888:8888 jbcoe/c-api`

+Navigate to <http://localhost:8888> in a browser.

 # Setup (Linux and macOS)